dfbr/pythonLessons/Lessons/externalCode.md

 ## Using someone else's script

-You can of course use your [favourite search engine](https://duckduckgo.com/) to find a script that does what you want to do.
-But when things get specific it's unlikely that you'll find an exact match.
-You can copy a Python script into a blank notebook and start editing it from there.
+You can of course use your [favourite search engine](https://duckduckgo.com/) to find a script that does what you want to do (or ask a [friendly AI](https://chat.uib.no) to write one for you).
+But when things get specific it's unlikely that you'll find an exact match or get an exact program from your AI.

+In this case, you can copy a Python script into a blank notebook and start editing it from there.

 ### But what does that script *do*?